-The rig object Basic Camera has to be attached at the end of every rig structure.
-In this rig object is the most basic and most often used parameters required for exact tracking.
+The Basic Camera rig object has to be attached at the end of every rig structure.
+The most basic and commonly used parameters required for exact tracking are stored in this rig object.
 This section shows how the Tracking Hub needs to place the idealized OpenGL point camera to create an approximation of the physical studio camera.

-Item Description

 1 Clip space

 2 Light Space

 3 Camera Space

 4 Image Space

 5 Object Space

 By default, the OpenGL camera is a point in space.
 All transformations (perspective and model view) are linear.
-It does not matter how much the zoom is increased in the perspective, or how near the camera is to an object in the model view transformation, a straight line in the model space will be a straight line in the image projection.
-When the camera is rotated it will rotate around its position.
+It does not matter how much the zoom is increased in the perspective, or how near the camera is to an object in the model view transformation: A straight line in the model space is a straight line in the image projection.
+When the camera is rotated, it rotates around its position.